-Diagonal wire cutters are a type of pliers for cutting or snipping wires and small fasteners.
-They also double up as staple puller pliers or tack remover for pulling out staples, small nails, and tack strips from wooden floor and furniture.
-The pliers have pointed tips that let you get under the staples with ease.
-Furthermore, their slightly bent head provides good leverage.
+Diagonal wire cutters or dikes are a type of pliers for cutting and snipping wires and small fasteners.
+They also double up as staple puller pliers or tack remover for pulling out staples, small nails, and tack strips from wooden floors and furniture.
+Their pointed tips are easy to get under the staples while the slightly bent head provides leverage for prying out staples and tacks.

-Diagonal cutters have sharp cutting edges that slice through objects with ease.
-However, over time, the cutters get blunt and cannot cut effectively or cannot cut at all.
-You either have to sharpen the edges or replace the tool altogether.
+The primary job of diagonal cutters is to cut.
+They have sharp cutting edges that slice through wires and other objects with ease.
+However, the cutters become blunt over time and stop cutting effectively or not cut at all.
+When this happens, you either have to sharpen the edges or replace the tool altogether.

-I prefer to sharpen my cutters first before I can consider disposing of them.
+Personally, I prefer to sharpen wire cutters first before considering to dispose of them.
 Unless the blades are damaged beyond restoration.
-Thus, in this article, I share the steps I follow when sharpening my dull diagonal pliers.
-But first, these are the signs that tell if the cutters need sharpening or replacement.
+So, in this article, I share the steps I follow when sharpening dull diagonal pliers.
+But first, what signs tell if wire cutter pliers need sharpening or replacement.

 Signs of dull diagonal cutters or side cutters

-You know your side cutters are blunt and need to be resharpened if:
+You know your wire cutters are blunt and need to be resharpened if:

 - The cutters cannot cut in one go